adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 title:  The disadvantages of CSS preprocessors
 date:   2015-05-05 09:00:01
 categories: css sass less
+description: CSS preprocessors have obvious advantages but they also come with a host of problems.
+Learn about these to avoid pain for you and your team.
 ---

 CSS preprocessors have many advantages providing helpful methods for writing and reusing styles.
 However, CSS processors have several *disadvantages*, which I discuss here for consideration.